fanqiNO1/mllm-defake/readme.md

 }
 ```

+If `"result"` is specified as the response variable, it will be returned, in string format, as the result of the classification.
+A post-processing function is then used to convert the string to an integer value, where 0 is fake, 1 is real, -1 is unknown.

 For more complex prompts, please refer to the [`prompts`](prompts) directory.

+While the logic of prompt system is implemented within the `MLLMClassifier` class, decorators You may define external decorators anywhere, `./decorators` will be automatically imported.

 ### 4. API Key Conventions

 To mitigate the risk of exposing API keys, environment variables are used to store sensitive information.
-The variable names are hard-coded in the [`mllm_defake/cli.py`](mllm_defake/cli.py) file, mainly in `load_model` function.
+The env variable names are hard-coded in the [`mllm_defake/cli.py`](mllm_defake/cli.py) file, mainly in `load_model` function.

 ## License